stelgenhof/AiLight/README.md

 # AiLight
 AiLight is a simple library to control an AiLight that contains the MY9291 LED driver.
 The Ai-Light is an inexpensive WiFi RGBW LED bulb based on the ESP8266 MCU.

-Xose Pérez has wrote an excellent [article](http://tinkerman.cat/ailight-hackable-rgbw-light-bulb/) on his blog how you can upload your own firmware to this bulb.
+Xose Pérez has written an excellent [article](http://tinkerman.cat/ailight-hackable-rgbw-light-bulb/) on his blog how you can upload your own firmware to this bulb.
 Please note this requires a little bit of soldering :).

 Using the AiLight library is very straightforward and simple.
 Include this AiLight library in your project: an instance named 'AiLight' is already available to control the light.